 From the simple through to the complex, all these choices inform our vision and plan for our product/service offerings.

-And when things are more VUCA, we have to make even more decisions, and our stress levels can get out of hand.
-We can so easily get caught up not in genuine VUCA events that are in our head and cause unproductive mental loops.
+And when things are more volatile, uncertain, complex, ambiguous (VUCA), we have to make even more decisions, and our stress levels can get out of hand.
+We can so easily get caught up in non-genuine VUCA events, that are mind goes in to overdrive and cause unproductive mental loops.

 Our mental loops cause us to go over again and again the data and information we have, interrogating it for flaws, permutations and possibilities.
 In our desire to make the right or best decision we sink into over analysis, and overwhelm, and tire ourselves out.
 And if we’re someone who does this process by talking to others, we also tire them out.